appacitive/builder-docs/README.md

-appacitive-dev-center
+dev-center
 =====================

-Appacitve Dev Center uses HarpJS on Node.
+Dev Center uses HarpJS on Node.

 To install